 Applying to the Respiratory Therapy Program

-Application deadline for UMDNJ admission is May 15.
+Application deadline for Rutgers: School of Health Related Professions admission is May 15.

-Atlantic Cape offers a Respiratory Therapy Program in conjunction with the University of Medicine & Dentistry of New Jersey (UMDNJ).
-Pre-program courses are completed at Atlantic Cape, all clinical courses are completed at UMDNJ.
-Admission to UMDNJ is conditional upon successful completion of various UMDNJ academic and administrative requirements, including health and immunization requirements, and a satisfactory criminal background check.
+Atlantic Cape offers a Respiratory Therapy Program in conjunction with Rutgers: School of Health Related Professions in Stratford, NJ.
+Pre-program courses are completed at Atlantic Cape, all clinical courses are completed at Rutgers.
+Admission to Rutgers is conditional upon successful completion of various Rutgers academic and administrative requirements, including health and immunization requirements, and a satisfactory criminal background check.
 All prerequisite courses must be completed and appear on your transcript with final grades by the application deadline.

-- Contact the Atlantic Cape Admissions Office for an application to the program.
+- Contact the Atlantic Cape Admissions Office for an Atlantic Cape Application for Admission.

 - Apply and be accepted to Atlantic Cape and declare Respiratory Therapy as your major.